Spanish missions in California: Pirate attacks

+Expansion stopped

+By 1819, Spain decided to limit its "reach" in the New World to Northern California due to the costs involved in sustaining these remote outposts; the northernmost settlement therefore is Mission San Francisco Solano, founded in Sonoma in 1823.

 An attempt to found a twenty-second mission in Santa Rosa in 1827 was aborted.
 In 1833, the final group of missionaries arrived in Alta California.
 These were Mexican-born (rather than Spaniards), and had been trained at the Apostolic College of Our Lady of Guadalupe in Zacatecas.
 Among these friars was Francisco García Diego y Moreno, who would become the first bishop of the Diocese of Both Californias.
 These friars would bear the brunt of the changes brought on by secularization and the U.S. occupation, and many would be marked by allegations of corruption.

+Chumash revolt

+The Chumash people revolted against the Spanish presence in 1824.
+The Chumash planned a coordinated rebellion at three missions.
+Due to an incident with a soldier at Mission Santa Inés, the rebellion began on Saturday, February 21.
+The Chumash withdrew from Mission Santa Inés upon the arrival of military reinforcements, then attacked Mission La Purisima from inside, forced the garrison to surrender, and allowed the garrison, their families, and the mission priest to depart for Santa Inés.
+The next day, the Chumash of Mission Santa Barbara captured the mission from within without bloodshed, repelled a military attack on the mission, and then retreated from the mission to the hills.
+The Chumash continued to occupy Mission La Purisima until a Mexican military unit attacked people on March 16 and forced them to surrender.
+Two military expeditions were sent after the Chumash in the hills; the first did not find them and the second negotiated with the Chumash and convinced a majority to return to the missions by June 28.